YanJieWen/RPConvformer/README.md

   RPConvformer has three attention modules, which are divided into input sequence self-attention, output sequence self-attention, and input-output interactive-attention.
 They all have multiple headers, and the calculation method is scaled dot-product attention (SDPA) In addition, when calculating the attention score, we introduce the relative position bias to consider the relative position information of the internal nodes in the sequence.
 The calculated attention score matrix is interpretable.
   Extensive experiments on two real-world traffic flow datasets demonstrate the superiority of our model over several state-of-art methods.
 ## Preliminary
+Before entering this project, you may need to configure the environment based on `Tensorflow2.x-gpu`.

 ### Dataset